 Instead of showing my current quilting projects, this post is going to be about some of the Irish Dance Dresses I've made over the years.

 My stepdaughter started dancing when she was 9, after seeing the Riverdance video (she is now 21).
 She was bound and determined that she was going to dance like Jean Butler (the lead female dancer).
 After a bit of searching and a few false starts, she found a school where she was happy.
 For the first few years she danced in a white blouse and black skirt with an embroidered cummerbund, but as she progressed through the levels, the need for a competition level costume grew.
 Now these dresses were not cheap (some of these dresses cost in excess of $3000 dollars!), but me being the cheap soul that I am, and quite used to fashion sewing, figured I could make one for her and save us a bundle of money!
 If you have never seen one of these dresses, at that time the skirts were very rigid - in fact the first several dresses I made have rigid steel braces sewn into the front of the skirt to keep the panels flat and straight!
-These provided a fair bit of challenge in trying to figure out how to make them, but I persevered, and this was the result.first dress
+These provided a fair bit of challenge in trying to figure out how to make them, but I persevered, and this was the result.

 sorry its such a small picture